interfax/interfax-dotnet/README.md

 Install-Package InterFAX.Api -Version 1.0.5
 ```

-__Warning:__ If building with VS2015, the nuget package manager must be updated to v3.6+ in order to recognise .NET Standard packages. ([download](https://www.nuget.org/downloads)) If required, the updated package manager will additionally prompt and link to install an updated .NET standard runtime.
+__Warning:__ If building with VS2015, the NuGet package manager must be updated to v3.6+ in order to recognise .NET Standard packages ([download](https://www.nuget.org/downloads)).
+If required, the updated package manager will additionally prompt and link to install an updated .NET standard runtime.

 ## Getting started